CloudElementsOpenLabs/ezra-sample-app/README.md

 ### Create an Application (Get an Application ID)

-Before running this demo application of standardized auth, you will need to make a single API call to get an `application id` that you can then pass in to your environment variables (`.env` file).
+Before running this demo application of standardized auth, you will need to make a single API call to get an `application id` that you can then pass in to your environment variables (`.env` or `.env.local` file).

-To do this, make a `POST` request to the following URL with the below request body `https://{environment}.cloud-elements.com/v1alpha1/elements/normalized-instances/applications`.
+To do this, make a `POST` request to the following URL with the below request body and headers `https://{environment}.cloud-elements.com/v1alpha1/elements/normalized-instances/applications`.

 **Request Body**:
 ```